flightaware/Tcl-bounties/README.md

 ## Call-by-name syntactic sugar for proc definitions that would obviate most uses of upvar
 * something like... proc find_flightplan_from_position {*flightplan *position}  {}
 * ...that would replace proc find_flightplan_from_position {_flightplan position} ... upvar $flightplan flightplan $_position position, etc
+* (To be implemented as a first class thing in the Tcl code, not some proc that generates a proc or something lame like that.)
 * $10,000

 ## Speed up clock format and clock scan
 * 2X for $5,000
 * 4X for $10,000
 * 10X for $20,000

-* Revive the Tcl Pro debugger
+## Revive the Tcl Pro debugger
+There was a Tcl Pro package from Scriptics many years ago that was open sourced.
+Included was a source-level debugger.
+* Get the source-level debugger working again with Tcl 8.6 and accepted into the Tcl core
 * $20,000

 ## Make TclX's signal trap handlers safe to use with threaded Tcl